Xochimilco Floating Gardens: How to Visit + What to Expect

 In light of the dozens of mixed reviews we’ve heard and read regarding the “Venice of Mexico”, we weren’t sure if a day trip to the far southern reaches of this huge city was warranted.
 In the end, we were very happy we took the plunge.

-Here are the top PROS and CONS for visiting Xochimilco, PLUS cost-saving tips, a step-by-step guide for how to get there on your own, and how to avoid scams.
+Here is our first-hand guide to Xochimilco Floating Gardens, including Pros & Cons for doing a boat tour, cost-saving tips, a step-by-step guide for how to get there on your own, and tips for avoiding scams.

 We’ve included lots of first-hand tips you simply won’t find in any other Xochimilco guide!